ssbc/ssb-social-index/README.md

-# ssb-about
+# ssb-social-index

-[scuttlebot](http://scuttlebutt.nz/) plugin for indexing reduced "about" state.
+[scuttlebot](http://scuttlebutt.nz/) plugin for indexing reduced state based on the author's social graph.

+It works for all message types that have an `"about": dest` entry, where `dest` is a FeedId/MessageId.

 ## Usage

-For a detailed example, see `example.js` in this repo.
+This module exports a function that takes a message type as an argument.
+It then returns a plugin that provides certain indexes for this message type.

 ```js
 const Server = require('scuttlebot')